Insure4Sport Logo

 Whichever form of shoulder pain you look at, it severely restricts not only your ability to play golf, but also to perform daily tasks.

-How to avoid this golf injury
+How to avoid shoulder injuries in golf

 The tips for avoiding a shoulder injury are similar to those above.
 Here’s a quick rundown of how these tips apply to this specific part of the body.

-Use the correct club
+1. Use the correct club

 In this context, we mean you need to use the right club for your height.
 This will help you hit the ball consistently and reduce the risk of injury.
-This article gives you a guide as to what length your club should be, depending on your height.

-Use the right technique
+2. Use the right technique

 To protect the shoulder, you need to turn the body away correctly and fully on the backswing.
 You also need to keep your feet shoulder-width apart and make sure your spine is straight.
-The below video offers some great insights on how to avoid shoulder impingement by concentrating on your swing.

 Knee pain